nem0/LumixEngine/docs/lua/properties.md

 a = 123
 b = "foo"
 c = true
-d = Lumix.Entity.INVALID -- d point to no entity, but we know the type of `d` is Entity
+d = Lumix.Entity.NULL -- d point to no entity, but we know the type of `d` is Entity
 ```

 ## Resource